INDEPENDENCE & LOYALTY;

 h.
 A lawyer may not represent a criminal defendant in an appeal of the client's conviction where one of

 the bases for appeal is ineffective assistance of counsel.
 LEO 1122.
 However, a criminal defense lawyer who has failed to properly perfect an appeal must, under Rule 1.4, "notify the client of the dismissal of the appeal, the reasons for the dismissal and what rights or recourse the client has under those circumstances" (which "would include advising the client of the right to file a petition for a writ of habeas corpus alleging ineffective assistance of counsel; or a claim for legal malpractice based upon the lawyer's act or omission").
-Although this situation obviously involves the lawyer's own interests (which might otherwise prevent the lawyer from proceeding on the client's behalf), Virginia Code §§19.2-321.1 and 19.2-321.2 requires the lawyer to assist the client in preparing and filing an affidavit explaining the lawyer's error.
+Although this situation obviously involves the lawyer's own interests (which might otherwise prevent the lawyer from proceeding on the client's behalf), Virginia Code §§19.2-321.1 and 19.2-321.2 requires the lawyer to assist the client in obtaining permission to file a late appeal by preparing and filing an affidavit explaining the lawyer's error.
 To the extent that this new statute requires a continuing representation (thus trumping the ethics rules), it overrules the holdings of Virginia LEO 1122 and 1558.
 LEO 1817 (2005).

 i.
 Where a law firm is sued by its client for malpractice and where the client is currently represented by